Nucleus .Net Core CMS

 sudo bash ./nucleus-install.sh

-The installation shell script creates a user named nucleus-service, installs the ASP.NET Core 6 runtime, unzip package and Nucleus, then copies the application settings template with settings for Linux, sets file system object ownership and permissions and configures systemd to automatically start, monitor and restart Nucleus.
+The installation shell script creates a user named nucleus-service, installs the ASP.NET Core runtime, unzips the install set Nucleus, and then copies the application settings template with settings for Linux, sets file system object ownership and permissions and configures systemd to automatically start, monitor and restart Nucleus.
 The nucleus-service user is used to run Nucleus, and does not have a password or a shell configured, so you can't log in as this user.

 TIP: If you are installing to a Linux distribution other than Ubuntu Linux, some parts of the shell script may not work, because different Linux distributions use different commands to install packages.
 In most cases, you can work around this issue by installing the ASP.NET runtime and unzip package before running the script: